-1) A's son has forged B's name on a promissory note.
+- 1) A's son has forged B's name on a promissory note.
 B, under threat of prosecuting A's son, obtains a bond from A, for the amount of the forged note.
-If B sues on this bond, the Court may set it aside.

-2) A, a money lender advances Rs 100 to B, an agriculturist and by undue influence, induces B to execute a bond for Rs 200with interest at 6 per cent per month.
+If B sues on this bond, the Court may set it aside. - 2) A, a money lender advances Rs 100 to B, an agriculturist and by undue influence, induces B to execute a bond for Rs 200 with interest at 6 per cent per month.
 The Court may set the bond aside ordering B to repay Rs 100 with such interest as may seem just.

-Basis Coercion Undue Influence Meaning threat or force used by one party against the It is said to exist when one of the parties to the contract obtains, through dominance, consent of another party to enter into a contract.
-Nature Consent is obtained by the dominant will of another.
-Medium Consent is obtained by force.
-Consent is given in good belief but under moral influence.
+Basis Coercion Undue Influence Meaning It refers to physical threat or It is said to exist when one force used by one party of the parties to the contract against the other for making obtains, through him to enter into a contract. dominance, consent of another party to enter into a contract.

+Nature Consent is obtained under the Consent is obtained by the threat of an offence dominant will of another.
+Medium Consent is obtained by force. belief but under moral influence.
 Liability Under the Indian Penal Code.
-Coercion is punishable There is no criminal liability.
-Force Includes Physical force Includes Mental force.
+There is no criminal Coercion is punishable liability.
+Force Force Includes Physical force Includes Mental force.